EU-UPCAST/profile/llmdap/README.md

 |:-----------------|:---------|
 | arxpr2_400       | 0.692    |
 | arxpr2s_400      | 0.530    |
+In other words, when the list of 400 answers are sorted in decreasing frequency, gpt is not affected much by the long list

 (note that these tests are on a relative small test sample, on which they have been tuned, so more tests are required before concluding)